seraphjiang/JHUIKit/README.md

 * JHCircleImageView, show image view with a circle mask. widely used to render avatar of user.
 * JHSwipeView, base view to support tinder style swipe-able(left/right) card style view.
+* JHProfileHeaderView, header view for profile, album.
+* JHProfileCardView, tinder like profile card view.
+Inherited from JHSwipeView with more rich UI experience.